Shaped by Our Customers. Guided by Our Community.

 • It’s a virtual model of our electricity grid that helps us plan for the future.
 It shows how electricity use may change and helps us target upgrades where they’re needed most, keeping the system reliable and cost-effective.

 • No. All customer programs are entirely optional.
-Our role is to offer practical tools like heat pump rentals and smart water heaters that help lower bills and make clean energy easier, only if and when you choose to participate.
+Our role is to offer practical tools like heat pump rentals and smart water heaters that help lower bills and can help manage energy costs, only if and when you choose to participate.
+Visit The Switch, our online hub on the transition to electrified products and programs, for more information.

 • Projects include the Burchill Wind Farm, the Menahqwesk Kisuhs Solar development, utility-scale battery storage, and future opportunities for local renewable energy.
-These projects help strengthen reliability and support cleaner power over time.
+These projects are designed to help strengthen reliability and support the transition toward cleaner power.

 • NB Power supplies most of the electricity we deliver.
 Its goal of a net-zero grid by 2035, and the steps outlined in its Integrated Resource Plan, are central to our pathway toward cleaner energy.